How to Write the Perfect Production Brief

 The key to the perfect production brief is: More is more!
 Even if you think you’re going overboard on the details, you can never provide too much instruction (within reason).
 Always give as much info as possible to make sure everyone throughout the process is on the same page.
 Be detailed, decisive and ruthless.

-So, what is in a creative production brief?
+What to include in a creative production brief

 To write an effective production brief, there are some simple questions to answer.

 The simplest way to answer this is to work out what are the objectives?
 What do you hope this video will achieve?